EmilioMorales96/Final-Proyect/INTEGRATIONS.md

 # Forms App - External Integrations

-This application now includes three major external integrations as requested:
+This application includes three major external integrations as requested for the final project submission.

+## Integration Status: ✅ COMPLETED

+All three integrations have been fully implemented and are ready for testing and demonstration.

-## 1. Salesforce Integration
+## 1. Salesforce Integration ✅

 ### Features
 - Create Salesforce Account and Contact from user profile
 - Collects additional business information (company, industry, revenue, etc.)
-- Uses Salesforce REST API v57.0
+- Uses Salesforce REST API v57.0 with client credentials flow
+- Available only to authenticated users from their profile page

 ### Setup
 1. Create a Salesforce Developer Org at https://developer.salesforce.com/signup